-The Black Student Advising Centre (BSAC) strives to foster a sense of community and inclusion among students of Black/African descent.
-Staff provide support to all Dalhousie/ King's students of Black/ African descent, helping you transition in and through your degree program.
+The Black Student Advising Centre strives to foster a sense of community and inclusion among students who are of black/African descent.
+Staff provide support to all Dalhousie/King's students of black/African descent, helping you transition in and through your degree program.

 We welcome you to make use of our resources to enhance your university experience.
-The BSAC offers: one-on-one advising and peer support; tutoring, study skills, and writing skill programming; quiet study spaces and a computer lab; cultural activities, networking and orientation events; information on scholarships and bursaries.
-For more information, drop by the Centre or contact bsac@dal.ca.
+The Black Student Advising Centre offers:

+- one-on-one advising and peer support

+- · tutoring, study skills and writing skill programming

+- · quiet study spaces and a computer lab

+- · cultural activities, networking and orientation events

+- information on scholarships and bursaries.